The Number One Reason For Divorce And How To Prevent It

 The number one reason for divorce

-According to recent research, ongoing communication difficulties are the number one reason couples divorce in the United States.
+According to recent research, while the national divorce rate is declining, ongoing communication difficulties are the number one reason couples divorce in the United States.
 According to one study, 67.5% of marriages that ended did so primarily due to communication problems.
 Communication is the foundation of a successful relationship.
 It allows for a strong bond that encourages the growth of your bond over time.
 If your communication is impaired, it can severely stunt that growth and cause unnecessary arguments, resentment, and hostility.

 Communication problems usually persist for a long time before the marriage ends.
 If you and your spouse are regularly arguing or disagreeing with one another, or have a tendency not to speak to each other at all out of fear of conflict, it's crucial to recognize the problem and proactively find better ways to communicate.